 Walking: the original and ultimate form of physical activity.
-Walking is one of the healthiest things you can do for your body, and it’s also one of the easiest activities to start doing as no experience or special equipment is required.
+Walking is one of the healthiest things you can do for your body, and it’s also one of the easiest activities to start doing as no experience or special equipment is required, while for people with mobility issues, small amounts of walking can help you build strength and improve your balance.
 The benefits of walking are almost endless, but here is our attempt to summarise some of the things you may stand to gain if you decide to put one foot in front of the other, and take up walking.

 Improve energy levels and feel happier